andyaskov/FlaskApp/README.md

 ### FlaskApp

-##### simple application on Python Flask can be used for finding specific letters in strings.
+##### simple application on Python Flask can be used to find specific letters in strings.

-it uses MySql database for storing the history of searches.
+it uses MySql database for storing the search history.
 It also has a mechanism for logging in/out

 for using it pls go to the page /login, then to the main page.